Day 1: Entering the Highlands: Fljótshlid – Mosar (ca. 35 km)

 The riders that only take the Southern Part tour will leave us after the ride.

 Day 5:On the road to Nowhere: Lambaskarðshólar – Landmannalaugar (car transfer to Landmannahellir) (ca. 40 km)

 A long exciting day lies in front of us.
 We ride with our herd Northwards through the mountains, past the Eldgjá Canyon entering the Northern part of the Fjallabak Nature Reserve.
 This is a mountainous region and we will navigate our way over and through the mountain ranges, crossing rivers until we reach the colourful geothermal area of Landmannalaugar.
 We leave the horses but will not spend the night here, instead drive to the more remote and serene cabin Landmannahellir.

 Today we drive back to the famous Landmannalaugar, with its natural hot pool, surrounded by colourful mountains and lava from 1480.
-We spend the morning there with the opportunity to hike or take a dip in the pool.
-After lunch we embark with our herd on the scenic ride returning to Landmannahellir.
+We spend the morning there with the opportunity to hike or take a dip in the pool or to go on the special ride further into Jökugil Canyon.
+For this ride we need to leave the herd behind while we venture further to explore.
+You will be riding through an area of outstanding beauty without the crowds from the Landmannalaugar area.
+After that de-tour we embark with our herd on the scenic ride returning to Landmannahellir.
 The colours change from the blue-yellow-reddish of the rhyolite mountain ranges of Landmannalaugar to the greenish black lava fields and unreal blue dotted lakes all in between.
 We cross rivers and lakes and pass through an obsidian field before arriving back in Landmannahellir.
 This day will be without a doubt, one of the highlights of this tour.